 A change management process is crucial to avoid any staff anxiety.
 You need to make sure that all staff know what benefits the new system will bring – and understand how it works.
 A well-planned change management process that includes regular training and a phased communications plan will help ensure that every team member is on board with the new system.

 It’s also important to stress that outsourcing the payroll does not result in a loss of control over the company’s intellectual property.
 The IP remains yours.
 If you’re using a cloud-native payroll outsourcing provider you’ll also retain full visibility into the entire process – your team can pull you can pull any information they need at any time.

 It is important to note, however, that this won’t be the case if your supplier uses legacy software.
 Payroll suppliers using legacy software will only be able to send you reports, as opposed to you having full access to your information at any time.

 - Business disruptions

 There are instances when moving to an outsourced payroll system can disrupt business operations.
 These often occur when there is no comprehensive change management plan in place.
 Or, when you have to adapt some of your existing processes to fit in with the new system.

 To avoid any costly downtime or operational interruptions, choose a payroll service provider that adapts to your way of working.
 Another good tip is to allocate a dedicated team to your payroll system migration.
 Providing the necessary resources will help ensure everything goes smoothly.

 To further ensure a smooth outsourced payroll process, use a company that developed or owns the software it uses.
 If your outsourcing provider owns its software any changes (like legislative updates) can be made seamlessly, avoiding any disruption to your business.
-As an added benefit, using owned software will also be more cost effective for your business, as your payroll provider won’t have to enter into a third-party contract to licence the software.
+As an added benefit, using owned software will also be more cost-effective for your business, as your payroll provider won’t have to enter into a third-party contract to license the software.